 Essentially, ICT refers to devices and systems that allow us to access, transmit or store information, with all the attendant interactions and transactions that arise from this.
-ICT is vital to busines growth and economic development, but beyond that it can be viewed as a tool to advance equality and empowerment around the world.
+ICT is vital to business growth and economic development, but beyond that it can be viewed as a tool to advance equality and empowerment around the world.
+According to the Future of Jobs Report 2020 published by the World Economic Forum, the speed of the 4IR and pace of ICT adoption is expected to remain steadfast and may even accelerate in some areas.
+This creates an opportunity for everyone including leaders, policy makers and people across the social spectrum to harness converging technologies and create an inclusive future, in which all members of society live in dignity and thrive.

+The rapid advances in technology expected in the next decade mean those who are ICT or STEM literate will be better placed to thrive in the labour market.
 Not everyone has equal access to ICTs, however, and they are not equally distributed.
-In 2016, more than four billion people of the 7.4 billion on the planet did not have access to the internet, although 75% of people in the world had a cellphone.
-Only around 1.1 billion have access to high-speed internet.
+In 2021, the ITU estimated that nearly 3 billion people – or 37% of the world’s population – have never used the internet.
+Of these, an estimated 2.9 billion people live in developing countries.
+While the number of people accessing the internet rose during the Covid-19 pandemic, millions of users might only go online infrequently, using shared devices and constrained by slow connection speeds.
 In Africa, only four out of every ten people had internet access in 2019, and it cost around 7.12% of average monthly income to gain access.
-This is what is referred to as the digital divide and it renders technology far less transformative than it should be, given its capabilities.
+This is referred to as the digital divide and it renders technology far less transformative than it should be, given its capabilities.